 The long-awaited announcement of what MD and I have been working on for the past couple of years is at hand.
 We have developed (along with a team of engineers, designers, manufacturers, business people and a host of others) the first stand-alone sous vide unit made specifically for the home kitchen.
-It’s called the Sous Vide Supreme and is pictured at left, getting ready to ship.
-The Sous Vide Supreme is the first new category of kitchen appliance since the microwave, so we’re incredibly excited about our role in what we think is a world-changing event.
+Its called the Sous Vide Supreme and is pictured at left, getting ready to ship.
+The Sous Vide Supreme is the first new category of kitchen appliance since the microwave, so were incredibly excited about our role in what we think is a world-changing event.
 At least world changing in the same way the microwave was world changing.

-For those of you unfamiliar with sous vide, it is a French term meaning ‘under vacuum’ and refers to a method of cooking in which vacuum-packed foods are cooked in a water bath creating a taste and flavor that can’t be replicated any other way.
-Though many of you may never have heard of the term ‘sous vide,’ it’s a good bet that you have tasted food prepared using the ‘sous vide’ method, especially if you have eaten at a fine restaurant.
+For those of you unfamiliar with sous vide, it is a French term meaning under vacuum and refers to a method of cooking in which vacuum-packed foods are cooked in a water bath creating a taste and flavor that cant be replicated any other way.
+Though many of you may never have heard of the term sous vide, its a good bet that you have tasted food prepared using the sous vide method, especially if you have eaten at a fine restaurant.

 Why on earth would two physicians who made their reputations caring for overweight patients and writing books about diet and nutrition veer off in the direction of manufacturing a kitchen appliance?
-As is always said in situations such as this one, it’s a long story.
-But not really that long, so I’ll tell it.
+As is always said in situations such as this one, its a long story.
+But not really that long, so Ill tell it.

-A couple of years ago I was trolling through the internet looking for something – I don’t remember what – and I came upon an article about the sous vide method of cooking.
+A couple of years ago I was trolling through the internet looking for something – I dont remember what – and I came upon an article about the sous vide method of cooking.
 I read about it and did a little more research.
 Once I understood the concept, it all made perfect sense to me, so I did what I always do in cooking situations: I dragooned MD into doing all the work.
 I did help a little, but she was the real technician in putting our first sous vide contraption together.

-So you’ll understand how sous vide works, I’ll digress a little from the story of our development of the Sous Vide Supreme to explain.
+So youll understand how sous vide works, Ill digress a little from the story of our development of the Sous Vide Supreme to explain.

 Say, for instance, you want to cook a perfect medium rare steak.
 You throw it on a very hot grill (or skillet) and try to guess the amount of time it will take for the extreme heat to penetrate the steak until it raises the temperature in middle of the steak to 134 degrees F. Often you miss and either under cook or (more commonly) overcook the steak.
 You can be more precise if you use a meat thermometer and pull the steak off the grill when the temperature reaches 134 degrees.
 This meat-thermometer technique is obviously a more accurate way to ensure the perfect medium rare steak, but it has its drawbacks.
 If you pull the steak off the grill when the center is at 134 F, the steak continues to cook and will end up more well done than medium rare.
 If you pull it off at, say, 128 F, you are playing the guessing game again, hoping that it will cook to the 134 F on its own.

-And we’re not even talking here about the problems you run into if you are cooking several steaks of differing thicknesses, a situation that multiplies the probability of having a not-quite-right outcome – at least with some of the steaks.
+And were not even talking here about the problems you run into if you are cooking several steaks of differing thicknesses, a situation that multiplies the probability of having a not-quite-right outcome – at least with some of the steaks.

 If you use either of the above methods precisely, you end up with a perfect medium rare steak…right in the middle.
 The center of the steak is medium rare, but it gets more and more well done as it gets closer to the surface.
 You have what looks kind of like a target with the perfect medium rare center being the bulls eye with the rest of the target being progressively more well done as it gets nearer the edges.

 Sous vide solves this problem.
 You season your steaks however you like them seasoned, then you put them in vacuum bags and seal them.
-(You don’t have to have an expensive machine for this.
+(You dont have to have an expensive machine for this.
 You can find vacuum bags and pumps for just a few dollars at most grocery stores.)
 You then put the seasoned, sealed steaks into a sous vide water bath set for 134 F and walk away.
-You can leave them in for an hour or eight hours – the time doesn’t really matter that much because as soon as the steaks reach 134 degrees throughout, they are perfectly medium rare and they don’t get any more well done beyond that point.
-So if you’re having a dinner party and your steaks are in a sous vide cooker awaiting the meal and the pre-dinner chit chat runs a half hour (or an hour or two hours) over, it doesn’t matter.
-You take the steaks out, remove them from the bag, finish them off for about 30 seconds, and you’re finished and have perfect medium rare steaks.
-And it doesn’t matter if some of your guests want thick fillets while others want thinner sirloins and yet others want rib eyes – they all come out perfect at the same time.
+You can leave them in for an hour or eight hours – the time doesnt really matter that much because as soon as the steaks reach 134 degrees throughout, they are perfectly medium rare and they dont get any more well done beyond that point.
+So if youre having a dinner party and your steaks are in a sous vide cooker awaiting the meal and the pre-dinner chit chat runs a half hour (or an hour or two hours) over, it doesnt matter.
+You take the steaks out, remove them from the bag, finish them off for about 30 seconds, and youre finished and have perfect medium rare steaks.
+And it doesnt matter if some of your guests want thick fillets while others want thinner sirloins and yet others want rib eyes – they all come out perfect at the same time.

 Sous vide is the perfect method for cooking tougher cuts of meat.
-Grass fed beef, though tasty, isn’t always the most tender of selections.
-If, however, you put a couple of grass-fed beef steaks in a sous vide bath before you go to work, by the time you get home, they are as tender as a mother’s heart while still retaining all their taste.
+Grass fed beef, though tasty, isnt always the most tender of selections.
+If, however, you put a couple of grass-fed beef steaks in a sous vide bath before you go to work, by the time you get home, they are as tender as a mothers heart while still retaining all their taste.
 MD blogged about flank steak cooked sous vide a while back.
 You can cook flank steak, which is really tasty but tough, using the sous vide method and have a meat that is as tender as filet but with all the taste of the flank steak and best of all, not overcooked.

 Here is a link to a full-page Wall Street Journal article from about a year and a half ago that describes the sous vide process and has a pretty good video showing how it works to cook a steak.

-But it’s not just for steak.
+But its not just for steak.
 You can use the Sous Vide Supreme to cook any kind of meat and vegetables.
 And can even use it to make ice cream base, béarnaise sauce, creme anglaise and anything that requires a precise temperature to cook properly.
 Vegetables cooked sous vide are out of this world.
-For instance, if you cook beets the traditional way by boiling them, you’re left with a lot of beet-colored water in the pan after you’ve removed the beets.
+For instance, if you cook beets the traditional way by boiling them, youre left with a lot of beet-colored water in the pan after youve removed the beets.
 This beet-colored fluid contains flavonoids, carotenoids and other beneficial nutrients that you would prefer not to lose.
-If you vacuum seal the beets and cook them sous vide at 185 F, you end up with beets that are unlike any beets you’ve tasted before.
+If you vacuum seal the beets and cook them sous vide at 185 F, you end up with beets that are unlike any beets youve tasted before.
 They look the same, but taste much more beet-y, because they have retained all the nutritious fluid that you previously threw down the drain after boiling.
 The beets are tastier, have a better consistency and are more nutritious than beets cooked any other way.
 It works the same with all veggies.

 When MD built our first home-made sous vide contraption on our stove, she used a stock pot that she had to put up on a scaffold she built out of odds and ends she rounded up from the kitchen.
 She had to get the pot above the flame because even at its lowest setting, the fire was hot enough to simmer water, which meant that the temperature was 212 F, way, way too hot for sous vide.
 She had to get the bottom of the pot high enough, so that the temperature in the water in the pot was around 140 F (at that point, we thought 140 was the temperature required for a perfect medium rare steak).
 It was no mean feat to do so.
-She had to keep a candy thermometer in the pot and keep adding little bits of cold water and even ice to keep the water at 140 F. (I now wish that I had photographed this early contraption, but, alas, I didn’t, so you’ll just have to imagine it.)
+She had to keep a candy thermometer in the pot and keep adding little bits of cold water and even ice to keep the water at 140 F. (I now wish that I had photographed this early contraption, but, alas, I didnt, so youll just have to imagine it.)
 After keeping a couple of vacuum-sealed steaks submerged at roughly 140 F for a couple of hours (which required her constant attention), MD pulled them out, finished them off on the grill for a few seconds, and we cut into them.
 We learned a couple of things.
 First, 140 F is too hot for medium rare, and, second, finishing is an important part of the process.

 MD with my invaluable technical advice fiddled with our device for another few runs of steaks before she hit on the way to cook them perfectly.
 Once she did, and once we tasted them perfectly done, I was sold.
 I decided that we needed to purchase a sous vide unit for our house.

 I got online and searched.
 What I discovered to my absolute amazement is that there was not a sous vide unit made for the home kitchen.
 There were several companies making sous vide units for restaurant use, but the price of them would knock your socks off.
 The least expensive one – and it was tiny – ran to over a thousand dollars.
 Most costs many thousands of dollars.
-I kept thinking that there had to be a home sous vide unit somewhere, but search though I did, I couldn’t find one.
+I kept thinking that there had to be a home sous vide unit somewhere, but search though I did, I couldnt find one.

 The light bulb went on.

-I reasoned that I couldn’t be the only one who wanted a home sous vide unit.
+I reasoned that I couldnt be the only one who wanted a home sous vide unit.
 And of such thoughts are opportunities made.
-I figured it couldn’t be that tough to make a unit, since, after all, they were nothing but sophisticated Crock Pots.
+I figured it couldnt be that tough to make a unit, since, after all, they were nothing but sophisticated Crock Pots.
 So I thought.
-As it ends up, nothing is further from the truth, but I didn’t know that at the time.
+As it ends up, nothing is further from the truth, but I didnt know that at the time.

 During my online searches for some kind of home sous vide machine, I came across countless articles on sous vide cooking.
 One of these articles contained a quote by Nathan Myhrvold – the retired Chief Technical Officer of Microsoft who has devoted his post retirement to cooking, photography* and various other endeavors – a sous vide expert who figured prominently in the Wall Street Journal article mentioned above, and who is the go-to guy whenever a writer needs a comment about sous vide.
 When I read these words, I knew there was a real opportunity.